 What Is a Learning Disability?

 A learning disability is a neurologically-based processing problem that may impair an individual’s ability to listen, think, speak, write, read, spell, and do math.
-In addition to interfering with basic learning skills, a learning disability may also interfere with higher level learning skills, including organization, long or short-term memory, attention, impulsivity and time management.
+In addition to interfering with basic learning skills, a learning difference may also interfere with higher level learning skills, including organization, long or short-term memory, attention, impulsivity and time management.

 A learning disability is not a learning problem stemming from visual, hearing, or motor deficits.
 Learning disabilities however often coincide with other neurological disorders, such as Attention-Deficit/Hyperactivity Disorder (ADHD).

 Learning disabilities often run in families, as they can have a genetic component.
-A learning disability is a lifelong obstacle; while children don’t “grow out of it,” they can learn skills to compensate for their learning disability.
+A learning disability is a lifelong obstacle; while children don’t “grow out of it,” they can learn skills to compensate for their learning disorder.
 Early recognition, diagnosis, and getting proper help early on is key to your son or daughter’s academic success.

 Types of Learning Disabilities: